otdav33/Fractal-Toolkit/README.md

 There are python docstrings for pretty much everything, so if you want help or documentation on a particular function, python's help() command will work.

 Here is an example fractal that I generated.
-You can also make videos that can be exported as gifs.
+You can also make videos that can be converted to gifs.
 ![example fractal](examplegenerated.png)
 The function used for this one was the hailstorm3 function listed as one of the examples somewhere below in this document.